How to get more therapy clients without trying every marketing tactic at once.

 Clients use directories the way you might use Yelp for a restaurant: they filter by location and specialty, then scan profiles quickly.
 Most clients spend under 30 seconds on a profile before deciding to click through or scroll past.

 Psychology Today is still the most-used therapy directory, but competition has increased dramatically.
-Referrals from PT have dropped significantly for many therapists, with some reporting 77 to 94 percent fewer inquiries compared to two years ago.
+Many therapists report that PT is less dependable than it used to be.
 You should still list there, but relying on it as your only source is a risk.
+If your Psychology Today inquiries have dried up, our guide on why Psychology Today is not working explains the structural reasons and what to do about it.

 What makes clients click your profile